gammapy/gammapy/docs/development/setup.rst

 There are two webpages for Gammapy: http://gammapy.org and http://docs.gammapy.org.

-In addition we have Binder set up to allow users to try Gammapy in the browser.
+In addition, we have Binder set up to allow users to try Gammapy in the browser.

 gammapy.org
 -----------

 https://gammapy.org/ is a small landing page for the Gammapy project.
-The page shown there a static webpage served via Github pages.
+The page shown there a static webpage served via GitHub pages.

 To update it, edit the HTML and CSS files in the `gammapy-webpage`_ repo and then make a pull request against